 This blog talks about the two methods you can use to set up a connection from FTP to Snowflake: using custom ETL scripts to load data manually or with the help of Hevo’s no-code data pipeline.

-Extracting complex data from a diverse set of data sources can be a challenging task and this is where Hevo saves the day!
+Extracting complex data from a diverse set of data sources can be a challenging task, and this is where Hevo saves the day!
 Hevo seamlessly integrates with FTP and Snowflake ensuring that you see no delay in terms of setup and implementation.
 It helps you directly transfer data from FTP or any other source of your choice to a Data Warehouse, Business Intelligence tools, or any other desired destination in a fully automated and secure manner without having to write any code and will provide you with a hassle-free experience.
+Sign up for a 14-day free trial and simplify your data integration process.
+Check out the pricing details to understand which plan fulfills all your business needs.

 FAQ FTP to Snowflake